 Take the the Galaxy S20.
 The version that came debuted initially only worked with sub-6GHz 5G, which is what makes up the bulk of 5G coverage for AT&T and T-Mobile.
 A special version of the Galaxy S20 for Verizon’s mmWave-based 5G network only debuted in June.
 Those mmWave antennas take up additional space on a phone, and space is not exactly in abundance in the Galaxy Z Flip’s compact design.

 Considering the biggest advantage to buying a 5G device at this stage is to future-proof your device for improved 5G networks, paying up up for a phone with limited 5G support doesn’t seem like a great investment.
-So if Samsung is going to match or exceed the Z Flip’s original $1,380 price tag with a 5G version, it had better be one that can work with the fastest networks, though Sammobile's report on Bluetooth certification suggests that's not the case.
+And the fact that only AT&T and T-Mobile are offering this phone suggests that we'll have to wait for a version that can work with Verizon's mmWave-based network.

 Galaxy Z Flip 5G: Outlook

-The Galaxy Z Flip is the best foldable phone to date with solid construction, modern smartphone specs, and some clever use of the folding screen beyond simply the form factor and gee-whiz factor of a folding phone.
+While our opinion could change once we test the Galaxy Z Fold 2, the Galaxy Z Flip has been the best foldable phone we've seen thus far, thanks to it solid construction, modern smartphone specs, and some clever use of the folding screen beyond simply the form factor and gee-whiz factor of a folding phone.
 It’s also the least expensive of the true foldables on the market right now and while that’s not a low bar to get under, it is certainly a point in its favor.

 The Z Flip 5G costs more, but not so much more that it puts the foldable device even further out of reach.
 The big question for most users will be how much they crave 5G connectivity in a foldable device.
 If the answer is yes, than the Galaxy Z Flip 5G should meet that demand — at least if you use AT&T or T-Mobile for wireless coverage.